- Office: 133B Willard Hall

-Dr. Archbald is an Associate Professor in Educational Leadership and Policy.
+Dr. Archbald is an associate professor specializing in educational leadership and policy.
 Archbald has taught courses in education policy, school law, curriculum design and evaluation, quantitative research, management applications of research, organizational communications, and data-based decision making.

 Archbald’s research interests are in education policy evaluation and leadership education.
-Archbald has published in a variety of scholarly journals including Educational Policy, Educational Evaluation and Policy Analysis, Educational Administration Quarterly, Educational Assessment, American School Board Journal, Sociology of Education, American Secondary Education, High School, and International Journal of Educational Leadership Preparation.
-Recent publications include “Teachers Testing and Accountability” (2012) in American School Board Journal, “Research versus problem solving for education leadership doctoral preparation” (2008) in Educational Administration Quarterly, “Breaking the Mold in the Dissertation: Implementing A Problem-based, Decision-oriented Thesis Project” (2010) in Journal of Continuing and Higher Education, and “The Emergence of the Nontraditional Doctorate: A Historical Overview” (2011) in Meeting Adult Learner Needs through the Nontraditional Doctoral Degree (Jossey Bass).
-A current publication, in press for High School Journal, reports research on predictors of track placement in lower level high school math courses.
-Archbald has a book manuscript in preparation for NCPEA Press on a problem-based approach for conducting organizational improvement studies in schools and districts.
+Archbald has published in a variety of scholarly journals including Educational Policy, Educational Evaluation and Policy Analysis, Educational Administration Quarterly, Educational Assessment, American School Board Journal, Sociology of Education, American Secondary Education, High School Journal, and International Journal of Educational Leadership Preparation.
+Publications include “Teachers Testing and Accountability” (2012) in American School Board Journal, “Research versus problem solving for education leadership doctoral preparation” (2008) in Educational Administration Quarterly, “Breaking the Mold in the Dissertation: Implementing A Problem-based, Decision-oriented Thesis Project” (2010) in Journal of Continuing and Higher Education, and “The Emergence of the Nontraditional Doctorate: A Historical Overview” (2011) in Meeting Adult Learner Needs through the Nontraditional Doctoral Degree (Jossey Bass).
+A publication in High School Journal reports research on predictors of track placement in lower level high school math courses.
+The GAPPSI Method: Problem Solving, Planning, and Communicating Concepts and Strategies for Educational Leadership (2014) discusses a problem-based approach for conducting organizational improvement studies in schools and districts.

 - Ph.D., Educational Policy Studies, University of Wisconsin-Madison, Madison, WI, 1988